 THE 8 FOOT HOUSE..
 Sounds small, right?
 Think again.
 The only thing that is small about this house is the amount of waste produced during the building process.
-William Buyers of 720 Design has big ideas about how to cut out scraps.
+William Buyers of 720 Design has big ideas about how to cut out scraps and increase construction efficiency.
 Buyers has been a one man show for ten years – he is the architect and the contractor.
 Only working on one project at a time allows him to save money and devote his undivided attention to each renovation or new build.
 Design consistency is the result of Buyers’ technique – being the sole decision maker throughout the process results in homes that flow from room to room.

 Buyers describes his sustainable approach as passive – passive in the sense that the design process is sustainable, not manifested through groundbreaking technologies, but instead by paying close attention to mainstream practices.
 Seemingly simple decisions resulted in an organic home that reorganizes our space.
 Buyers’ discerning nature takes us back to the programs of early modern architects – ask questions about how we live and answer with thoughtful design.